 Substances and Common Withdrawal Symptoms Associated with Detox

-While there are many factors that will ultimately determine what someone will experience in detox, there are some symptoms that are common.
+While many factors ultimately determine what someone will experience in detox, some symptoms are common.
 This is especially true as it pertains to certain substances.
 At our rehab center near Jupiter, Florida, we specialize in alcohol and drug detox.
 We are experts in managing symptoms related to substance addiction.

 Alcohol Withdrawal

-In many cases, alcohol detox can be extremely dangerous.
+In many cases, alcohol detox can be hazardous.
 Medical detox is almost always required to keep the patient safe.
 Symptoms like tremors, seizures, and vomiting can occur.
-In an effort to mitigate any risks associated with alcohol detox, most detox facilities will recommend an inpatient detox.
+To mitigate any risks associated with alcohol detox, most detox facilities will recommend an inpatient detox.
 However, alcohol detox can be performed at the outpatient level if the patient qualifies.

 Medication-assisted treatment can be used as part of an outpatient option for detox.
 Depending upon the addiction treatment center and what the medical professionals determine to be effective.
 The patient’s level of alcohol abuse has to be thoroughly evaluated to make sure that an outpatient form of detox is safe.